FarronF/limerick-council-meetings/meetings/2024/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 2nd October 2024.md

 Abbeyfeale, and in replying, the Director stated that tender documents are to issue this week.

-An update was also sought on the provision of a new burial ground for Abbeyfeale.--- 9
+An update was also sought on the provision of a new burial ground for Abbeyfeale.
+---
+9

 An update was sought on the western wall of the new graveyard in Templeglantine and the